Game server: Tickrate

 The rate at which a game server runs simulation steps is commonly referred to as its "tickrate".
 A "tick" is a number associated with each simulation step which is broadcast to clients to help them synchronise with the server.

 There are three reasons to limit the frequency of server simulation steps to a predefined tickrate: to conserve server and client bandwidth, to conserve server CPU time, and to allow clients to be certain of how much time has elapsed between each tick.
 The last point is important for internet games, as network updates from the server can arrive at different intervals or even an incorrect order.

 Customization

 Servers, particularly those of PC games, can generally be customized in ways that still allow unaltered clients to connect to them.
 These customizations can include tweaks to built-in game settings, content that is downloaded by clients when they join the game, and new code which changes the way that the server behaves.

 While server customization is popular with server administrators and players, it can be at odds with the desire of developers and other players for the game to be experienced as intended.
 It can also aggravate players by enabling abusive administrators to lie about what their server offers.

+Game server infrastructure

+A game server is a server used by multiplayer video games to synchronize game state and facilitate communication between players.
+Server architectures vary depending on the game and may include dedicated servers, listen servers, peer-to-peer systems, and cloud-hosted infrastructure.

+Modern multiplayer games may distribute server infrastructure across multiple geographic regions in order to reduce network latency for players.
+The number of individual server instances can also change dynamically depending on player demand.